 Cheap Nightlife in Pattaya

-If you want to experience Pattaya’s famous (even infamous) nightlife on the cheap you would be best advised to limit your visits to places like Walking Street to a “look see” been there, done that, got the photos kind of trip.
-And please also be advised some of the girls, especially on Walking Street do not like having a camera pointed at them, so be discrete, or ask permission first, otherwise you may have a barrage of the choicest Thai swear words hurled at you.
+If you want to experience Pattaya’s famous (even infamous) nightlife on the cheap you would be best advised to limit your visits to places like Walking Street to a “look-see” been there, done that, got the photos kind of trip.
+And please also be advised some of the girls, especially on Walking Street do not like having a camera pointed at them, so be discrete, or ask permission first, otherwise, you may have a barrage of the choicest Thai swear words hurled at you.

-You will find the cost of drinks in Pattaya are a little cheaper around the areas of Soi 7, Soi Post Office, Soi Buakhao, and the numerous side streets off Soi Buakhao like Lk Metro and Soi Honey.
+You will find the cost of drinks in Pattaya is a little cheaper around the areas of Soi 7, Soi Post Office, Soi Buakhao, and the numerous side streets off Soi Buakhao like Lk Metro and Soi Honey.
 There’s a bar with a happy hour at most times the day in these areas.

 Pattaya Girls: Bar girls, especially girls in the beer bar complexes and Go-go’s can be a little pushy when it comes to asking you to buy them a drink.
 Street-side bars and bars with a separate seating area away from the counter are a safer bet if you don’t want to get chatty with thirsty bar girls.